mozilla/webextension-polyfill/CONTRIBUTING.md

 Hi!
-Thanks for your interest in helping to make the "cross-browser extension" developers life easier by contributing to the `webextension-polyfill` library.
+Thanks for your interest in helping to make the "cross-browser extension" developers life easier by contributing to the `webextension-polyfill-for-webpack` library.

 This document provides some additional information that you may find useful while looking at how to apply changes to this library and submit them for review.